akiratk0355/rails-simple-socialnet/README.md

 - user can delete their comments and comments on their own article (i.e., _D_ )
 - display the total number of articles and "published today" articles which are visible to the current user
 - special user role, `admin`, can manage any resource
+- Navbar and striped rows powered by Bootstrap
 - deployable to Heroku

 ### Limitations
 Unlike common social networking websites, this app does not support following features:
 - E-mail confirmation in sign up flow
 - password reset request
-- searching with multiple keywords
+- searching by multiple keywords
 - decent UI

 ### Database